Storage Replication for Oracle Database and Licensing

 required.
 See illustration #3.

-Note how it specifically distinguishes the situation with restore to the new hardware that requires installing the Oracle binaries so if you install or restore Oracle binaries to the new hardware, you have to license it separately unless you decommission your old hardware.
-This means that it could really only work if you loose your primary site completely and move to the DR site for good.
-It does fit some business continuity scenarions but definitely different from cold failover scenarios and 10 days rule is not applicable.
+Note how it specifically distinguishes the situation with restore in the new hardware that requires installing the Oracle binaries.
+So, if you install or restore Oracle binaries in the new hardware, you have to license it separately unless you decommission your old hardware.
+This means that it could really only work if you lose your primary site completely and move to the DR site for good.
+It does fit some business continuity scenarios, but it’s definitely different from cold failover scenarios, and the 10 days rule is not applicable.

-I also wanted to find the reference for RAC One Node and that Cold Failover licensing rules can be applied.
-Oracle Database Licensing Guide doesn’t have this information (or at least I couldn’t locate it) but here is the statement from the Oracle’s presentation (note that it doesn’t really have the legal status as does your licensing agreement):
+I also wanted to find the reference for RAC One Node and one stating that Cold Failover licensing rules can be applied.
+Oracle Database Licensing Guide doesn’t have this information (or at least I couldn’t locate it), but here is the statement from Oracle’s presentation.
+(Note that it doesn’t really have the legal status as does your licensing agreement):